Can I claim a job offer in my Express Entry application? *Updated post March 25, 2025

 One area where I consistently notice people making a mistake is on their Express Entry profile and in their electronic Application for Permanent Residence (eAPR) when answering the IRCC question “Do you have a job offer in Canada?”

-How many points are at stake?
+How many points disappeared?

-Section 29 says a foreign national may be assigned 200 CRS points if they have a qualifying offer of arranged employment in NOC 00 jobs in the National Occupation Classification (NOC).
-It is not possible to get 200 CRS points unless your job starts with a 00 NOC code and you can prove that you are a senior manager in one of those NOCs.
+To properly answer yes to having a job offer from a Canadian employer before March 25, 2025, you had to be able to claim points for a qualifying offer of arranged employment under section 29(2) of the Ministerial Instructions Respecting the Express Entry System.
+Section 29(1) said a foreign national may be assigned 200 CRS points if they had a qualifying offer of arranged employment in NOC 00 jobs in the National Occupation Classification (NOC).
+It was not possible to get 200 CRS points unless your job started with a 00 NOC code and you could prove that you were a senior manager in one of those NOCs.

-Beware of mistakenly claiming points for a job offer in your EE profile.
-If you are wrong, and you do not meet the definition, then your CRS will be reduced by 200 or 50 points (depending on whether you claimed NOC 00 job or any other high-skilled NOC).
-Practically speaking, if you made a mistake and think you have an extra 50 points and you get an ITA, if you do not actually have a qualifying offer of arranged employment, then your eAPR will be refused, you will lose the processing fees you paid to IRCC, you will lose your EE profile in the pool, you will have wasted precious time, and you might be at risk of IRCC alleging that you misrepresented.
-Also, if you make a mistake in claiming a “job offer” in your EE Profile, it might affect both your minimum eligibility and your CRS points.
+Practically speaking, if you made a mistake by claiming you had a job offer when you did not and you get an ITA, if you do not actually have a qualifying offer of arranged employment, then your eAPR could be refused, you would lose the processing fees you paid to IRCC, you would lose your EE profile in the pool, you will have wasted precious time, and you might be at risk of IRCC alleging that you misrepresented.
+Misrepresentation carries a 5 year bar to Canada.

 Which laws apply?